node-cron/node-cron/README.md

 |  day of week |     0-7 (or names, 0 or 7 are sunday)  |

-#### Using multiples values
+#### Using multiple values

-You may use multiples values separated by comma:
+You may use multiple values separated by comma:

 ```javascript
 var cron = require('node-cron');